simonjamain/gitnoob/README.md

 # gitnoob

-gitnoob is just a small layer of abrstraction for the most used git tasks.
+gitnoob is just a small layer of abstraction for the most used git tasks.
-It helps adopting good practices and pushing clean code features, while reducting the number of commands needed to push code.
+It helps adopting good practices and pushing clean code, while reducting the number of commands needed to push code.
 (Note : you can still use git commands directly if you want)

 Using gitnoobs commands basically :